Course detail

 Objective

-1. To teach concepts of plant resistance to insects and insect-plant interaction.
-2. Demonstrate plant
+1. To teach graduate students concepts of plant resistance to insects and insect-plant interaction.
+2.

-defense strategies and insect responses to these defenses.
-3. Promote critical discussion of current
+Demonstrate plant defense strategies and insect responses to these defenses.
+3. Promote critical

 Content

-Concepts of plant resistance, types of resistance: antixenosis, antibiosis and tolerance; V. Physical,
+insects; II.
+History and concepts of plant resistance; III.
+Types of resistance: antixenosis, antibiosis and

-chemical and morphological aspects of plant resistance, plant secondary metabolites; VI.
-Biotic and
+tolerance; IV.
+Physical, chemical and morphological aspects of plant resistance, plant secondary

 Bibliography